Now it may be possible to delay the onset of type 1 diabetes (Stage 3 T1D)

 Beta cells continue to be attacked

-Blood sugar levels may be too high or low at times.
+Blood sugar levels may be outside of a normal range.
 This is called dysglycemia

 No insulin is needed